Plumbing Warranty Coverage Explained: What's Covered & How Long

 Pipes and Repiping

-Material warranties on modern piping like PEX can be exceptionally long — some manufacturers offer 25-year or lifetime limited warranties on the pipe material itself.
-However, workmanship warranties on repiping projects are separate and typically range from 1 to 10 years depending on the contractor and the scope of the job.
+Material warranties on modern piping like PEX can be exceptionally long, with many manufacturers offering 25-year or lifetime limited warranties on the pipe material itself.
+However, workmanship warranties on repiping projects are separate and typically range from 1 to 10 years depending on the contractor.
+Some premium contractors now offer 10-year workmanship coverage on PEX repipe packages as a differentiator.

 Pincher's Pro Tip